Atelfo/Atelfo.github.io/_posts/2023-05-17-intelligence-as-efficient-model-building.md

 <iframe src="https://www.desmos.com/calculator/cxjv8chywd" style="min-height:300px" width="100%"></iframe>`

 Human learning curves have shapes much like these, with rapid initial learning before gradual slowing and plateauing.
-Machine learning loss curves also often (but not always) fit well to similar functions of the following form where $n$ is some measure of compute/samples seen:[^51]
+Machine learning loss curves also often (but not always) fit well to similar functions of the following form where $$n$$ is some measure of compute/samples seen:[^51]
 <br>
 <br>